waydabber/BetterDisplay-localization/Localization Glossary German.markdown

 # Translation Glossary

-Regarding the use of the "Du" pronoun in German: as _Apple_ use the lowercase "du" in it's translations, I decided to use it as well.
+Regarding the use of the personal pronoun (either "Du / du informal, or "Sie" formal) in German: as _Apple_ use the lowercase "du" in it's translations, I decided to use it as well.

 ## Glossary (based on the [Apple Glossar (German)](https://developer.apple.com/download/all/?q=glossaries))